 Retired School District personnel and their eligible dependents may be able to continue participation in their current group insurance plans.
 Insurance premiums are paid by the retiree.
 Retirees will be required to have their benefit payments deducted from their FRS Pension check.
 If the employee is not receiving a pension check because they elected the Investment Plan option or if their pension check is not sufficient to be able to deduct the benefit payment, the retiree may pay the benefit premium direct to the Hernando County School District, Attention Benefit Payments.
 If the retiree is deficient in paying premiums, the retiree's benefits will be terminated.
-Contact Risk, Benefits and Compliance in the Human Resources Department for more information.
-When a retiree reaches Medicare Eligibility age (65) he/she will be offered COBRA for an additional 18 months.
-This will allow time for the retiree to apply for a Medicare supplement.
-At the end of the 18 months the retiree's benefits will end with Hernando County School District's Group coverage.
+Contact Risk, Benefits and Wellness for more information.